Coppin house Resident Information

 They provide peer support and guidance on a range of issues and can signpost you to the appropriate services available.

 They also deal with minor disputes and any minor incidents of anti-social behaviour initially on an informal basis.

-Your RA will organise social activities and give you important information about all aspects of campus facilities.
+Your RSA will organise social activities through the Resident's Life programme and give you important information about all aspects of campus facilities.